chaun14/obs-tally-node/README.md

 Each client is assigned an id (check in the server part what the id means) and communicate with an arduino-like controller through serial console (autodetect COM port, self reconnect)

 ## 3 Hardware
-The arduino controller wait for data from serial console and change colors following recieved instructions from the client
+The arduino controller waits for data from serial console and change colors following recieved instructions from the client

 ![image](https://user-images.githubusercontent.com/42867004/199022512-efd3dbd6-2e95-435c-8eda-3dc9e3d3a043.png)
 ![image](https://user-images.githubusercontent.com/42867004/199023022-f32151b9-89f1-4941-98db-bbaf5ef3cbcb.png)

-# 📦 Setup instructions
+# :package: Setup instructions
 Requirements:
 - Nodejs 16.9.0 or superior (not tested below)
 - An arduino like microcontroller with 2 leds (red & green) + resistor in needed